christophsax/seasonalbook.content/proposal/outline.md

 - How to use the regression spec

 - Case studies: Decide if you should include AO in May 2014.
 Construct a simple user defined regressor to handle specific issue.

 PART III: Data Problems
 =======================

-In part III we look at more in-depth issues of seasonal adjustment practice.
+In part III we look at more in-depth at practical issues with seasonal adjustment.
 The focus is on concrete solutions to each situation presented.
 Each subsection will prominently feature a case study dedicated to each problem.